 A primary focus of the fellowship is the consolidation of clinical skills, to prepare Fellows for licensure and independent practice.
 In the first year of the fellowship, Fellows will obtain specialized training in the treatment of issues related to alcohol and other drug use through the DAY (Drugs, Alcohol, & You) Programs.
-During this year, they will work with both mandated and voluntary students as part of a multidisciplinary treatment team.
-The Fellow’s clinical hours will be divided between facilitation of psycho-educational workshops, national best practice programs such as BASICS (Brief Alcohol Screening and Intervention for College Students), individual therapy with a focus on Motivational Interviewing, harm reduction groups, and participation in the DAY Program’s multidisciplinary treatment team called Open to Change (OTC).
-OTC is the first treatment model of its kind, adapting components of the “Drug Court Model” for college students.
-Fellows may also work with group and individual clients through General Services, and provide crisis and triage services during a weekly shift as a member of our OCC (On Call Counseling) team.
+During this year the primary focus is on obtaining skills to better assess and treat clients struggling with issues related to AOD, as part of a close and multidisciplinary team.
+First-year fellows may also work with group and individual clients through General Services and provide crisis and triage services during a weekly shift as a member of our OCC (On Call Counseling) team.

-In the second year of the fellowship, Fellows will work primarily in General Services, where they will have the opportunity to provide individual/group therapy, and initial consultations (intakes).
-Fellows may also have the opportunity to gain specialized training in an area of interest such as: trauma or eating disorders.
+In the second year of the fellowship, fellows will work primarily in General Services, where they will have the opportunity to provide individual/group therapy, and initial consultations (intakes).
+Fellows may also gain specialized training in an area of interest, such as trauma or eating disorders.
+The area of focus is determined based on the experience and training needs of the fellow, while also taking into account agency needs.

 Fellows also are expected to commit to the development of cultural competence through self-examination and participation in university-based outreach and prevention services for both the general student population and underrepresented groups on campus.
 The CSU Health Network has a strong commitment to multiculturalism and has solid working relationships with the various Diversity Programs and Services Offices on campus.

 Clinicians in our counseling center serve the mental health needs of students in a variety of ways.
 General Services includes individual psychotherapy, a vibrant group therapy program, and crisis intervention services.
 We work to foster team-based collaboration between our medical staff and mental health professionals and provide experience working within a medical context through several interdisciplinary treatment teams.
 Specialty programs including the DAY Programs (treatment related to substance use/abuse and other addictions) and the iTEAM (DBT-informed post-hospitalization program providing integrated care to clients experiencing an acute mental health crisis) provide additional opportunities for students to receive specialized care.
-The CSUHN has a strong commitment to social justice advocacy and has solid working relationships with the various Student Diversity Programs and Services offices on campus.
+Our Multicultural Counseling Team (MCC) was established to provide additional support for students holding marginalized identities and includes drop-in counseling hours for these students.
+The CSUHN has a strong commitment to social justice advocacy and has solid working relationships with the various Cultural Resource Centers and other student support offices and programs on campus.

 The training of clinically-competent, ethical, self-aware, and culturally sensitive psychologists is central to our mission.
 (Please click here for more information on the training program’s commitment to diversity.)
 We provide training to as many as thirty graduate students from diverse disciplines each year.
 All training is provided on site.
 The CSUHN does not use any distance education technologies for training or supervision.
 The seven training cohorts that comprise our training program are described very briefly below.

 Our Doctoral Internship in Health Service Psychology has been accredited by the American Psychological Association since 1973 and was one of the first university counseling services to earn this recognition.
 Our Master’s Internships in Social Work and Counseling are offered to students from CSU and other regional institutions.
 Advanced Practicum placements are open to third, fourth, and fifth year doctoral psychology graduate students from CSU and nearby universities, and GSA positions are sometimes offered to advanced-level doctoral psychology graduate students in CSU’s Counseling Psychology graduate program.
-The second year Psychology Practicum (Prac 1) also is offered in conjunction with CSU’s doctoral program in Counseling Psychology and is only open to their students.
+The third year Counseling Psychology Practicum is offered in conjunction with CSU’s doctoral program in Counseling Psychology and is only open to their students.
 We also offer Post-Doctoral and Post-Masters Fellowships.
-These fellowships provide opportunities to continue to build skills as a generalist clinician while also developing skills working with one or more specialized areas (DAY Programs and iTEAM).
+These fellowships provide opportunities to continue to build skills as a generalist clinician while also developing skills in a specialized area.

 Competency Foci: